Dikembe Mutombo: Personal life

-Mutombo's nephew Harouna Mutombo played college basketball for the Western Carolina Catamounts and professionally in Europe.
-Harouna was the team's leading scorer for the 2009 season and was named Southern Conference Freshman of the Year.
-His nephew Haboubacar Mutombo also committed to play basketball at Western Carolina beginning in 2013.
-His nephew Mfiondu Kabengele played college basketball at Florida State University and was the 2018–19 ACC Sixth Man of the Year.
-He later was drafted in the first round of the 2019 NBA draft and signed a playing contract with the Los Angeles Clippers.
+Two of Mutombo's nephews, Harouna Mutombo and Mfiondu Kabengele, have played professional basketball.
+Harouna Mutombo was the leading scorer at Western Carolina University for the Catamounts in 2009.
+He was named Southern Conference Freshman of the Year; he later played professional basketball in Serbia.
+Mfiondu Kabengele played college basketball at Florida State University and was the 2018–19 ACC Sixth Man of the Year.
+He was selected in the first round of the 2019 NBA Draft and signed a contract with the Los Angeles Clippers.
+He played in the NBA for the Clippers, the Cleveland Cavaliers and the Boston Celtics.
+As of 2023, he played overseas in Europe.
+Another of Mutombo's nephews, Haboubacar Mutombo, also played basketball for Western Carolina.